St George in the East (parish): Geography

 Much of the former northern boundary of the parish was with Mile End Old Town and ran alongside Commercial Road.
 In the west the boundary with Whitechapel fell just short of Back Church Lane.
 The parish of Wapping bordered it to the south, with Wapping forming a salient in the west, dividing it from St Botolph Without Aldgate.
 The parish of Shadwell was to the east, and the parishes of Wapping and Shadwell almost met, giving St George in the East only a narrow frontage to the River Thames of 53 ft.

-Shadwell and St George's East railway station on the London and Blackwall was within the parish of St George, as was a large part of the London Docks, which have since been filled in.
+The Highway was formerly called St George's Street as it passed through the area, taking the name High Street Shadwell as it headed west into Shadwell.
+Most of the London Docks, which have since been largely filled in, lay within the parish.
 There is an architectural Conservation Area covering the area around the Parish church and Town Hall.